queenkjuul/milkv-duo-ubuntu/readme.md

 #### Additional Information

-See [the wiki](https://github.com/queenkjuul/milkv-duo-ubuntu/wiki/Pin-Configuration) for more information on setting pin configuration.
+See [the wiki](https://github.com/queenkjuul/milkv-duo-ubuntu/wiki/Pin-Configuration) for instructions on setting pinmux via device tree overlay and other information on setting pin configuration.

 ### WiFi + BT